Amazon isn’t the only tech company flirting with the idea of offering a checking account.

 “The prize at the end of the day is really going to be the data,” says Daniel Latimore, CFA, senior vice president of banking for Celent, a research and consulting firm.
 “Banks have all this explicit data that they have not yet exploited anywhere nearly as well as Google has.
 There is an immense opportunity there.”

 A startup with access to your checking account data could eventually use that information to recommend other products based on your spending patterns, Latimore says, like a mortgage or a credit card.
-And the current economic climate makes this an interesting time to offer a checking account that pays interest.
+And the current economic climate makes this an interesting time to offer an interest-paying checking account.

 What the startups say

 Of course, different fintech companies have different reasons for entering the banking business.
 And they’re approaching it from different angles.

 Amazon just wants to have easy money movement among the merchants that participate on its platform, Shevlin says.
 “I’m not even convinced that Amazon wants to have its own branded checking account.”

 Companies, like Stash — which offers an app for low- and middle-income investors — say their goal is to offer a bank account for people who are sick of paying hefty bank fees.
 Others are hoping to solve problems that traditional banks have failed to address, like wonky digital experiences.